kassaaaaa/sg-kassandra/docs/fase-2-plan/PRD.md

 *   **Foundation Layer:** The first features to be built are the core user authentication (FR001-FR003) and the instructor profile/availability management (FR016, FR019).
 *   **Central Hub - The Scheduling Engine:** The "Intelligent Scheduling Engine" (FR005) is the most critical component, connecting weather data, instructor skills, and availability.
 It depends on the Foundation Layer.
 *   **Dependent Flows:** All customer booking flows and manager oversight features rely on the Foundation Layer and the Scheduling Engine being in place.
+*   **DevOps & Test Strategy:** Detailed DevOps practices and test strategies will be documented in a separate artifact if the Enterprise Method is formally adopted, ensuring comprehensive coverage for deployment and quality assurance.

+---

+## Innovation and Validation

+The core innovation of KiteOps lies in its **Intelligent Scheduling Engine**.
+This engine utilizes a rule-based approach to optimize lesson assignments by considering dynamic factors like real-time weather, student skill levels, and instructor availability.

+**Validation Approach:**
+*   **Rule-based Logic Testing:** Thorough unit and integration testing of the scheduling engine's algorithms to ensure rules are applied correctly.
+*   **Scenario Simulation:** Simulation of various booking and weather scenarios to validate the engine's decision-making and efficiency.
+*   **User Acceptance Testing (UAT):** Managers will validate the engine's suggestions and manual override capabilities in real-world conditions.
+*   **Performance Monitoring:** Key metrics such as instructor utilization rates and customer booking completion times will be monitored post-launch to measure the engine's effectiveness against the stated goals.

+---

+## Technical Unknowns

+*   **Scheduling Engine Scalability:** The long-term scalability of the intelligent scheduling engine under heavy load (e.g., hundreds of simultaneous booking requests or complex rebooking scenarios) requires further investigation and performance testing.
+*   **Weather API Rate Limits:** Potential limitations and costs associated with high-volume calls to the integrated weather API need to be assessed.

 ---